Osmery

 Osmery ([omʁi]) is a commune in the Cher department in the Centre-Val de Loire region of France.
+On 1 January 2024, the former commune of Lugny-Bourbonnais was merged into Osmery.

 Geography

 A farming area comprising a village and several hamlets situated some 16 mi southeast of Bourges, near the junction of the D10 with the D2076 and D166 roads.
 The village lies on the right bank of the Airain, which flows west-northwest through the southern part of the commune.

 Population

+Population data refer to the commune in its geography as of January 2024.